-Creating a Kibana space separates dashboards, visualizations, alerts, and other saved objects so multiple teams or environments can share one Kibana instance without mixing content or risking accidental edits in the wrong place.
+Creating a Kibana space separates dashboards, data views, alert rules, and other saved objects so one Elastic deployment can serve multiple teams or environments without mixing operational context.

 Steps to create a Kibana space: